blackheaven/blackheaven.github.io/content/2023-11-22_tdd-optimizing-for-inputs-outputs.md

 ```

 That's what I call optimizing for outputs: implementation does not matter, as
-long as you have the correct values, the production code can mask the business
+long as you have the correct values, the production code can omit the business
 side (which are in the tests).

 On another hand, there are what I call optimizing for inputs: